Highlights from the Revenge of Odysseus

 Highlights from the Revenge of Odysseus is the sixth EP by American heavy metal band Manowar, released digitally on streaming services on June 22, 2022.
 The EP is based on the Odyssey, Homer's tale of the great hero Odysseus and his long and perilous quest to return to his wife and son, and is a sampler of a bigger work to be released.
-The tracks premiered worldwide at the "Release Athens" festival in Athens Greece on 22 June 2022.
-The same one where they also started "The Revenge of Odysseus" anniversary tour.
+The songs were premiered at the Release Athens festival in Greece on June 22, 2022, which is also where the band started their Revenge of Odysseus anniversary tour.